Pericoronitis: Tooth extraction

 Removal of the associated tooth will eliminate the plaque stagnation area, and thus eliminate any further episodes of pericoronitis.
 Removal is indicated when the involved tooth will not erupt any further due to impaction or ankylosis; if extensive work would be required to restore structural damage; or to allow improved oral hygiene.
 Sometimes the opposing tooth is also extracted if no longer required.

 Extraction of teeth which are involved in pericoronitis carries a higher risk of dry socket, a painful complication which results in delayed healing.

+Tooth extraction is not recommended for a first occurrence of pericoronitis, unless particularly severe, however a second or subsequent episode is an indication for surgery.

 Prognosis

 Once the plaque stagnation area is removed either through further complete tooth eruption or tooth removal then pericoronitis will likely never return.
 A non-impacted tooth may continue to erupt, reaching a position which eliminates the operculum.
 A transient and mild pericoronal inflammation often continues while this tooth eruption completes.
 With adequate space for sustained improved oral hygiene methods, pericoronitis may never return.
 However, when relying on just oral hygiene for impacted and partially erupted teeth, chronic pericoronitis with occasional acute exacerbation can be expected.

 Dental infections such as a pericoronal abscess can develop into sepsis and be life-threatening in persons who have neutropenia.
 Even in people with normal immune function, pericoronitis may cause a spreading infection into the potential spaces of the head and neck.
 Rarely, the spread of infection from pericoronitis may compress the airway and require hospital treatment (e.g. Ludwig's angina), although the majority of cases of pericoronitis are localized to the tooth.
 Other potential complications of a spreading pericoronal abscess include peritonsillar abscess formation or cellulitis.

 Chronic pericoronitis may be the etiology for the development of paradental cyst, an inflammatory odontogenic cyst.